Will Chambers: 2007 - 2009: Melbourne Storm

-Chambers final game for Melboourne in this period was the 2009 NRL Grand Final win against the Parramatta Eels.
+Chambers final game for Melbourne in this period was the 2009 NRL Grand Final win against the Parramatta Eels.
 This premiership title was later stripped due to salary cap breaches by the Melbourne Storm.

 2012 - 2019: Melbourne Storm

 He re-joined the Melbourne Storm in 2012, and played his first game on 25 March 2012 against the Sydney Roosters, in which he scored a try.
 A successful return was exclaimed by scoring a hat-trick against New Zealand Warriors.

 By being part of the 2012 NRL Grand Final winning team, Chambers joined Peter Ryan, Brad Thorn and Sonny Bill Williams in winning both NRL and Super Rugby titles (though he did not play in the Super Rugby final).
 Chambers won his in consecutive years after winning with the Queensland Reds in 2011.

 In 2013, he played in Melbourne's World Club Challenge victory over Leeds.

 Chambers was called into the Queensland team for the 2014 State of Origin series as 18th man for the first two games.
 However, with Brent Tate being injured in game two, it left vacant the wing position for Chambers to make his Origin debut at Suncorp Stadium in Game Three.

 In the 2015 pre season, Chambers captained the Melbourne Storm at the NRL Auckland Nines.
 He was also selected for the Indigenous All Stars in the 2015 All Stars match at the.
 Gold Coast.

 After a great start to the 2015 NRL season, Chambers became the 800th Australian Kangaroo.
 He made his test debut in the centres against New Zealand Kiwis in the 2015 Anzac Test at Suncorp Stadium.

 In the 2016 NRL season, Chambers was part of the Melbourne side which won the Minor Premiership and reached the grand final against Cronulla-Sutherland but were defeated 14–12 at ANZ Stadium with Chambers scoring a try in the second half of the match.

 In the 2017 NRL season, Melbourne again won the Minor Premiership and reached the grand final against North Queensland where they won the match 34–6 at ANZ Stadium.

 In the 2018 NRL season, Melbourne finished second on the table and reached the 2018 NRL Grand Final against the Sydney Roosters.
 Melbourne were defeated 21–6 in the final and Chambers was involved in an incident with Roosters player Latrell Mitchell during the match where Chambers was tackled into touch and then pushed into the advertising board by Mitchell.
 This was a culmination of a rivalry between the two players which had started earlier in the year during the 2018 State of Origin series.

 In the 2019 NRL season, Melbourne won the Minor Premiership after a dominant season but were defeated by the Sydney Roosters at the Sydney Cricket Ground.
 This would be Chambers final game for Melbourne.